FC Helios Kharkiv

-FC Helios Kharkiv is a Ukrainian football club located in Kharkiv, Ukraine.
+FC Helios Kharkiv (FC Gelios) is a Ukrainian football club located in Kharkiv, Ukraine.
 From 2003 to 2018 the club competed at professional level.
 In 2018 it was expected to be succeeded by FC Kobra Kharkiv, but unsuccessfully.
 FC Helios dissolved its professional team, but kept its football academy which competes at regional level.

 History

 Helios Kharkiv

 FC Helios was founded in December 2002 by Oleksandr Hellstein.
 The club was named after Helios.
 The team quickly progressed through amateur competitions including the Kharkiv Aviation Institute tournament and Amateur Championship of Ukraine and in 2003 the club advanced to play in the Druha Liha C. After finishing the 2004–05 Druha Liha C season with a record of 25 wins, 2 ties, and only one loss, Helios advanced to the Persha Liha.

 On 13 June 2018, FC Helios Kharkiv received license in participation of the 2018–19 Ukrainian First League.

 Kobra Kharkiv

 On 5 July 2018, in news media it was announced that the place of FC Helios Kharkiv will play in the 2018–19 Ukrainian First League FC Kobra Kharkiv, while the new club's legal address will remain of Helios.
 The following replacement was initially intended to be as the "Veres Rivne – Lviv swap".
 On 9 July 2018, the PFL press service announced that Helios Kharkiv is finishing the process of changing its name to Kobra Kharkiv, under which it is going to compete in the First League and playing at the Helios Arena.
 Nonetheless on 18 July 2018, when the president of PFL Serhiy Makarov was asked about Kobra Kharkiv due to lack of information about the prospective project, he answered that the PFL is constantly in communication with the leadership of Helios and potential new owners.
 Makarov noted that agreement was not yet reached, but new leadership confirmed its intentions to develop the club.

 On 28 July 2018, all of sudden the PFL press service announced that Kobra will play MFC Mykolaiv at Sonyachny Stadium instead of Helios Arena as the PFL informed before.

 On 9 August 2018, in news media appeared information that the club would be withdrawing from competitions as the new prospective owners do not hurry to accept the ownership of the club, while there are rumors that all its administrative and playing staff has already left the club.
 Following that news statement, the Kobra club president Serhiy Vashchenko held a briefing at the House of Football where he refuted the information about the club's withdrawal stating that the club has not been, is not, and won't be withdrawing.